hydrusnetwork/hydrus/README.md

 **[Getting Started Guide](https://hydrusnetwork.github.io/hydrus/introduction.html)**

 This help will walk you through installation and teach you the main systems of the program.
-Hydrus can do a lot, so while you can skim it, do not skip it.
+Hydrus can do a lot, so while you can skim the help, do not skip it.

 The help is also included in every release.